Product

 4. Direct sales

-Selling your product directly to customers guarantees that you will keep all of the revenue.
+Selling your product directly to customers guarantees you will keep all the revenue.
 However, if you need to hire a big sales force to accomplish this, you might end up with lower profits than if you used indirect sales.

 5. Freemium model